tritone11/i18next-JSON-editor/README.md

 # Important notes

 ## Browser compatibility
-This tool makes extended use of the apex backtick `
+This tool makes extended use of the apex backtick ` which is supported only by browser supporting ECMAScript 6